rust-dsa/rust-dsa.github.io/src/what_is_dsa/algorithms.md

 1. What is the algorithm supposed to do?
 2. Does the algorithm do what it is supposed to do?
 3. Is the algorithm efficient?
 And can it be made more efficient?

+> ## Flowcharts
+> If you prefer your algorithms to be visual, you can also use flowcharts.
+[Here's a resource to get you started](https://tettra.com/article/flowcharts/).
+While you don't need to know how to build flowcharts, it is a nice tool that will help you see your problem in a different perspective.
+>
+> You don't necessarily have to stick to the rules of drawing flowcharts if you understand what your are doing.
+But you can't go your own way when you are working with a group of people to solve a problem.
+Then a standardization of drawing components is necessary.